Student Spotlight: Erna Gevondyan

 Erna Gevondyan is building an impressive academic resume.

 So far, she has earned both an Associate in Arts and an Associate in Science from College of DuPage.
-By the end of 2013, she will have enough credits to transfer to the Illinois Institute of Technology and pursue her bachelor's degree in Computer Science with a minor in Applied Mathematics.
+By the end of 2013, she accumulated enough credits to transfer to the Illinois Institute of Technology and pursue her bachelor’s degree in Computer Science with a minor in Applied Mathematics.
 She's even landed an internship at Argonne National Laboratory.

 Her accomplishments reflect her determination.
 What's even more amazing is that English is not her first language.
 Gevondyan was raised in Tbilisi, Georgia, a small post-Soviet country.
-After her parents divorced. she, her mom and her little sister moved in with her grandmother, who owned a business at the time.
+After her parents divorced, she, her mom and her little sister moved in with her grandmother, who owned a business at the time.
 When the economy sagged, Gevondyan's mom moved to the U.S. and found a job.
 In 2006, she was able to move Gevondyan and her sister to the U.S. as legal permanent residents.